Pro aris et focis: Motto of institutions

 Pro Aris et PRO Focis was the motto of the 71st New York State Volunteers, "The American Guard", which was formed not long before the Civil War and saw service in that War, and down to almost the present time.
 Its HQ was in the old Armory at 34th and Park Avenue in New York City.
 The building no longer stands, but plaque parts of its original structure have been incorporated into the walls of the skyscraper that presently occupies the site.

 It one of the mottoes of Bristol University.

 "For God, for Country, and for Yale" is one of the mottoes of Yale University, inscribed in stone on many of the university's residential colleges and frequently invoked at the annual Harvard-Yale football game.
 It also features in Yale college songs like Bright College Years and is often seen on flyers and graffiti on the Yale campus.

 "Deus et Patria" is the motto of the NAS Oceana based U.S. Navy Strike Fighter Squadron 32, nicknamed "The Fighting Swordsmen".

 God, Family, and Country

 There exists a traditional English Hendiatris that combines elements from both of the Latin mottoes: "God, Family, and Country".
 The phrase is meant to express devotion to what many consider the three pillars of traditional society: religion, family values, and patriotism.

 Death of Osama Bin Laden

-In May 2011, the phrase "For God and country" was used as a confirmation signal by U.S. Navy SEALs during the death of Osama bin Laden in Abottabad, Pakistan.
+In May 2011, the phrase "For God and country" was used as a confirmation signal by U.S. Navy SEALs during the death of Osama bin Laden in Abbottabad, Pakistan.
 On his radio, the U.S. Navy SEAL Ground Commander reported over a radio, “For God and country, Geronimo, Geronimo, Geronimo.”
 After a pause, he added, “Geronimo EKIA” (enemy killed in action).